mykvelasquez/42_so_long/README.md

 ## Description

 ### Project Overview
-This project creates a 2D game using C and other libraries such as math 3 and MiniLibX.
-Through proper code organization and management this project is divided in three (3) distinct systems:
+This project creates a 2D game using C and libraries such as Math and MiniLibX.
+The implementation is divided into three (3) main systems:
 - Parsing System
 - Validation System
 - Rendering System

 ### Project Limits and Edge Cases